csisc/WikiGitHub/README.md

 # WikiGitHub
 A large-scale analysis of the GitHub repositories related to Wikidata and Wikipedia

+**To cite the work:** Turki, H., Hadj Taieb, M. A., Ben Aouicha, M., Rasberry, L., & Mietchen, D. (2023).
+Comparing the use of Wikidata and Wikipedia by open-source software programmers on GitHub repositories.
+In *Wikidata Workshop*.

 ## Description
 This repository includes:
 * **Data Collection**: A Jupyter Notebook to extract the metadata of the GitHub repositories